Ierlandfan/esp8266-plane-spotter-color/README.md

-Adapted by Bodmer to make use of the new Graphics library (Forum: https://forum.arduino.cc/index.php?topic=443787.120) and made it suit 480*320.
-(Have to change a few things here and there)
+Adapted by me to make use of the new Graphics library.
+It's a mix between the lastest Planespotter and Bodmer's work.
+(Forum: https://forum.arduino.cc/index.php?topic=443787.120) and made it suit 480*320.

+I added a few functions to Bodmer's incredible TFT_eSPI library and included them for reference.
+I didn't fork that one since originally I just wanted to make the new Planespotter work and there are (already) built-in solutions but that would take me more time to figure those out so I decided to simpy add the missing functions from AdafruitGFX.

+Changed the complete interface.

 Thanx to Bodmer for whipping up a working touchsketch.
 I incorporated that code in the current version and also included the original sketch as seperate sketch.
 You need https://github.com/PaulStoffregen/XPT2046_Touchscreen for it to work.
 The Dev branch has code for touch but that's a WIP.
 It's hashed out at the moment even though parts are working.
 (Zoom is working)

-The menustructure is (shortpress) 0 is ZoomAndPan, (Longer press) 1 MainMenu, (Even longer press) 2 manual update The menu's are defined in planespotter.cpp
+The idea behind the menustructure is (shortpress) 0 is ZoomAndPan, (Longer press) 1 MainMenu, (Even longer press) 2 manual update
+The menu's are defined in planespotter.cpp
 The drawing of menu's is working.
-The commands are defined in the sketch but don't work (yet)

 Original adapted by Bodmer for use with latest TFT_ILI9341_ESP and JPEGDecoder library from his repository.